jboss-fuse/vscode-atlasmap/README.md

 ## Prerequisites

--   Java 8+ must be installed on system path
+-   Java 8+ must be installed on system path or configured through _JAVA_HOME_, _JDK_HOME_ or the VS Code setting _java.home_.

 ## Features

 This extension is providing tooling for [AtlasMap](http://docs.atlasmap.io/) transformations:
 * An editor to edit and save existing _*.adm_ files with AtlasMap UI.
 * A codelens to open _*.adm_ file directly from textual editor with a Camel Route using a Camel AtlasMap endpoint.
-* A command to open AtlasMap UI on a not sepcific _*.adm_ file.

 ### AtlasMap UI as an editor

-When opening a _*.adm_ file, the AtlasMap UI is openign in a editor.
+When opening a _*.adm_ file, the AtlasMap UI is opening in an editor.
 It allows to use dirty/save lifecycle to update the AtlasMap Data transformation.

+It remains possible to export your data transformation from the AtlasMap UI and save the artifact in another place.

 ### Load *.adm from Camel URI